How to Create Your Digital Estate Plan

 Keep a backup of all of your passwords, so that they never exist solely in one place or with one person.
 They should never be stored on your computer itself.
 It’s too easy to hack.

-Once you have gathered your information and chosen your executor, it’s time to decide where to store the information for safekeeping.
+Once you have gathered your information and have chosen the person to be your executor, it’s time to decide where to store the information for safekeeping.
 You will likely have created several documents with account information and passwords, as well as possibly some thumb drives containing files.

 You will need a secure but accessible location to store these items.
 We recommend storing your digital estate with your attorney if possible.
 Other locations are a safe deposit box at a bank or credit union, or in a locked cabinet or safe.